Professorship in Creativity Marketing

 #theinnovationfactory by L’Oréal

-A fascinating day offered to ESCP Europe students by the L’Oréal Professorship in Creativity Marketing.
+A fascinating day offered to ESCP Business School students by the L’Oréal Professorship in Creativity Marketing.

-GENEROUS WOULD BE THE MOST APPROPRIATE WORD TO DESCRIBE THIS EVENT DESIGNED BY L’ORÉAL EXCLUSIVELY FOR ESCP EUROPE STUDENTS.
+GENEROUS WOULD BE THE MOST APPROPRIATE WORD TO DESCRIBE THIS EVENT DESIGNED BY L’ORÉAL EXCLUSIVELY FOR ESCP BUSINESS SCHOOL STUDENTS.

 Conferences and seminars, challenge workshops, recruitment sessions, VR & AI experiences….
-From 9am to 7pm, L’Oréal shared their expertise at the ESCP Europe Paris campus.
+From 9am to 7pm, L’Oréal shared their expertise at the ESCP Business School Paris campus.

 A great opportunity was offered to students to fully immerse themselves in L’Oréal’s leading brands and discover how the global giant is constructing the future of beauty.